 Difficulty Level: | Moderate |

-Gardening is a dirty job; a big garden can fill up fast with tools, soil and rocks.
+Gardening is a dirty job; a big garden can fill up fast with tools, soil, and rocks.
 A large, old-school cart like this one will help you keep everything organized and in one place while reducing trips back and forth to your shed or garage.
 Plus, it’s easy to move around—the wheels are big enough to roll over tree roots and long grass without too much difficulty.
 Fitting large loads doesn’t look like it would be a problem either; remove the sides of the cart and add more support if necessary.
 Build this garden cart from treated plywood—it’s sturdy and durable.

 Garden Cart from Pallets